-Paris is since many years the world capital of perfumery so the city could not miss a museum dedicated to Perfume.
-Originally opened in 1983, the Perfume Museum has been recently renovated by historical fragrance-maker Fragonard and reopened as the Fragonard Musée du Parfum.
+Paris is since many years the world capital of perfumery and locals in Paris love using perfumes so the city could not remain without a museum dedicated to Perfume for long.
+Originally opened in 1983, the Perfume Museum in Paris 8 has been recently renovated by historical fragrance-maker Fragonard and reopened as the Fragonard Musée du Parfum.

 Parfumerie Fragonard was founded in 1926 in Grasse (South of France).
 It is today one of the last representatives of the perfumes’ craft tradition in the City of Lights.
 In the fifties, Jean-Francois Costa (father of the current managers) started collecting precious objects linked to the world of perfumes which constitute today the heart of the museum’s collection.

-The second part of the visit is about the perfumery’s 3.000 years of history, from Ancient Egypt until our days, through beautiful ancient objects, images and short videos.
+The second part of the visit is about the perfumery’s 3.000 years of history, from Ancient Egypt until our days, through beautiful ancient objects, images, and short videos.
 It was interesting to learn that in different historical periods perfumes had different uses and purposes.
-I also learnt that until the beginning of the XXth century perfumes and their bottles were unique (made especially for one person).
+We also learned that until the beginning of the XXth century perfumes and their bottles were unique (made especially for one person).
 At that time also appeared the concept of male /female perfumes (until then perfumes were unisex) or the summer /winter perfumes.

 The visit ends with Fragonard’s shop where scent lovers can appreciate Fragonard’s main perfumes.
-It was funny when our guide proposed us to guess together the main scents that each perfume had.
+It was funny when our guide proposed us to try to guess the main scents that each perfume had.

 Fragonard Perfume Museum was a beautiful discovery.
-The visit was very interesting and beautiful as well as its location.
+The visit was very interesting and its location is very beautiful.
 If you are interested in the world of scents, this is the museum for you.